Class 11 Computer Science Notes

 How to Use These Notes for Maximum Marks

 • Short on time?
-Focus on Topics 9 (Strings), 14 (Lists), 17 (Functions), and 18 (File Handling) — these four appear in every board paper without exception.
+Focus on Topics 9 (Strings), 14 (Lists), 17 (Functions) — these appear in every board paper without exception.

-• Practical exam prep?
-Start from Topic 4 (Getting Started) and code every example yourself.
-Do not just read — typing the code makes the logic stick.
+• Practical exam?
+Start from Topic 4 and code every example yourself.
+Typing the code makes the logic stick far better than just reading.

-• After each topic: Attempt the topic-wise MCQs to quickly find weak areas before moving on.
+• After each topic: Attempt the topic-wise MCQs to find weak areas before moving on.

 Quick Practice Links